 Is there a practice (music/nature/working with your hands) or place that brings you to a sense that God seems very near?

-Might these days of pandemic be or become a thin place?
+Might these days on the edge of pandemic be or become a thin place?

 Praying for self & others: Intercessory Prayer